bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/simplicius.md

 title: Simplicius
 born: 490
 died: 560
-keywords: Simplicius, Greek, Euclid, Aristotle, triangle, circle, refraction
+keywords: simplicius,simplicius
-description: Simplicius, a Greek mathematician, proved triangles have 180º angles, found the formula for calculating circle circumferences, discovered mean speed theorem and established the law of refraction.
+description: Simplicius was a Greek mathematician who wrote commetaries on the works of other philosophers and mathematicians including Euclid and Aristotle.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---